“Sydney – nights are warm, day time telly, blue rinse dawn

 Emerging at St James station – I headed to Hyde Park where the Night Noodle Markets were gearing up for the evening.
-Many people looked to be enjoying their Friday evening, tasting foods from the various stalls, drinking at the numerous tables dotted around the park.
+Many people looked to be enjoying their Friday evening, tasting foods from the various stalls, drinking at the tables dotted around the park.
 This was a social evening, patrons happy to soak up the balmy weather.

 Two new discoveries this trip:

-Another new discovery this visit (not food for once) was the Andrew Boy Charlton Pool right on Woolloomooloo Bay in the Royal Botanic Gardens – known as the (ABC) Pool.
+Another new discovery this visit (not food for once) was the Andrew Boy Charlton Pool adjacent to Woolloomooloo Bay in the Royal Botanic Gardens – known as the (ABC) Pool.
 This outdoor saltwater pool ($6 entry fee) was the perfect place to say good morning Saturday – farewell calories from last night’s fine dining.
 Heated with eight lanes, for fast, moderate and slow pace swimmers, this pool is also a great place to people watch!
 Fit and not so fit all seem to co-exist nicely.
-If you don’t feel like swimming the Poolside Café seemed popular, a place to enjoy panoramic views of Wooloolmooloo and watch the lapping swimmers below.
+If you don’t feel like swimming the Poolside Café seemed popular, a place to enjoy panoramic views of Wooloolmooloo and watch the swimmers below.
 Why not let others do the exercise as you relax and read the paper over breakfast?